 The ranges of the blood glucose level have kept changing over the years.
 Initially normal glucose level was less than 120.
 But speaking of the current scenario, the normal glucose level is less than 95.

 In case the glucose level rises above 95, you are at risk of getting diabetes.
 The range of 135-140 or exceeding is the diabetic range.
-Measuring the sugar level comes quite handy.
+Measuring the sugar level comes in quite handy.
 People with diabetes can get a finger stick test or blood serum analysis to determine blood sugar typically 8 to 10 hours before eating or 8 to 10 hours after the last meal.
 Maintaining a normal glucose level is essential to combat diabetes.

 Types of Diabetes

 Every woman is different from the other.
-Hence, the way their body functions also differs in many ways.
+Hence, the way their body functions also differ in many ways.
 Some may have a regular menstrual cycle while others may have PCOS.
 Depending upon various body traits, women can get diagnosed with different types of diabetes.
 They may also show different symptoms as per the type.
 Three main types of diabetes are common in women:

 TYPE 1 Diabetes: